Section 301. Composition of the House of Delegates.

 (14) One additional Member from each Zone appointed as a Young Lawyer Zone Delegate under Section 904 of the Bylaws.

-(15) One registered Student Member of each accredited Pennsylvania law school as designated by the Student Members registered at that school.
+(15) The delegate elected by the Law School Division in accordance with its bylaws as approved by the Board of Governors and one registered Student Member of each accredited Pennsylvania law school as designated by the Student Members registered at that school.

 (16) Each former president of the American Bar Association